-A diagnosis of Postpartum Depression is made mostly by evaluating the mother’s family history and on performing a physical examination.
+A diagnosis of Postpartum Depression is made mostly by evaluating the mother’s personal and family history and on performing a physical examination.
 Some other diagnostic tools include:

-- Many doctors will give women questionnaires after birth, which may possibly indicate Postpartum Depression.
-One of the most commonly used is the Edinburgh Postnatal Depression Scale (EPDS).
+- Many healthcare providers use certain questionnaires that are required to be taken by women after birth, to identify Postpartum Depression early.
+One of the most commonly used questionnaire is the Edinburgh Postnatal Depression Scale (EPDS).
 This is a questionnaire with 10 questions that can easily detect potential Postpartum Depression

-- Women who are aware of the symptoms can also talk to their doctors about it
+- Women who are aware of the symptoms can also talk to their physicians about it

 - One other criterion for diagnosis is that the symptoms should have started within 4 week of delivery